spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenDocs/3-using-the-codewriter.md

 {
     using (marker.Auto())
     {
-        // code goes here
+        // code here
-        // more code
+        // more code here
     }
 }
 ```